Neural Scaling Laws in Robotics: Discussion

-\paragraph{Limitations} Most scaling studies present only a few data points on scale, which limits the precise fitting of power law coefficients and contributes to the distribution of results.
-Additionally, model performance is not measured on the same task and complexity, leading to significant deviations even for the same model across different tasks.
-This highlights the need for widely-established, general-purpose, and open-ended benchmarks that offer comparability in embodied AI, similar to ImageNet for computer vision.
-With that, embodied AI researcher should also establish standardized success rate metrices as these differ too.
-Furthermore, unlike RFM scaling studies, the scaling laws of foundation models in robotics do not assume a predictable Chinchilla scaling law, where data, compute, and model size scale proportionally, making direct comparisons challenging.
-We draw inspiration from research that emphasizes outcomes~\citep{thompson2020computational}.
-Lastly, we do not differentiate between different architectural designs. \paragraph{Ethical Considerations} While meta-analysis methods are typically not directly associated with ethical considerations, we recognize their significance and highlight the implications of our work.
-As we scale up embodied AI systems, safety and control are paramount concerns due to the potential for physical harm.
+\paragraph{Ethical Considerations} While meta-analysis methods are typically not directly associated with ethical considerations, we recognize their significance and highlight the implications of our work.
+As we scale up robot systems, safety and control are paramount concerns due to the potential for physical harm.
 Additionally, as these models become more powerful, the complexity and risks increase, making robust safety protocols essential.
 However, our study not only acknowledges these risks but also offers positive contributions by enabling predictions about future models and their capabilities, assisting in establishing effective safety standards, and helping society prepare for and adapt to these technological advancements~\citep{WhiteHouse}.
 Moreover, the environmental impact of scaling AI cannot be ignored due to the immense computational resources required, necessitating eco-friendly approaches~\citep{thompson2021deep}.
-Lastly, the societal impact of widespread deployment of capable embodied AI agents must be carefully considered.
+More specifically, the increasing cost of model training necessitate a shift towards algorithmic efficiency over relying on exponential compute scaling~\citep{thompson2017economic, leiserson2020there, thompson2021decline, thompson2022importance}.
+Lastly, the societal impact of widespread deployment of capable robotic agents must be carefully considered.
 While such systems hold the potential for substantial benefits, their disruptive effects on job markets, social structures, and existing power dynamics could exacerbate inequalities if not managed responsibly.